Weight loss with the band

 Price and finance

-The fixed price for a standard gastric band package will be in the range of £5750 to £6250 depending on the location where your surgery is done and on who the operating surgeon is.
+The price for a standard gastric band package will depend on the location where your surgery is done and on who the operating surgeon is.
 Most band cases are day cases (you go home on the day of surgery), but there will be some patients for whom it is necessary to schedule an overnight stay, for example if you are a diabetic patient or need a longer period of observation for some other reason.

 No, the consultation is free of charge.
 We will, however, make a charge in the event that you do not attend an appointment without giving us 7 days notice.
 Appointments are in great demand so we do this in order to see as many people as possible, as soon as possible